MrAAGO/Exchange-Server-2019/README.md

    ```powershell
    New-AcceptedDomain -Name "domain.com" -DomainName "domain.com" -DomainType "Authoritative"
 ```

-  **Note: Replace "domain.com" with the domain name that you want to create as an accepted domain**
+   <b>Note: Replace "domain.com" with the domain name that you want to create as an accepted domain</b>

    - To set the new accepted domain as the default domain, use the following command:

    ```powershell
    Set-AcceptedDomain -Identity "domain.com" -IsDefault $true
 ```

    - To verify the accepted domains configured on your Exchange organization, you can use the following command

    `Get-AcceptedDomain`